rafee/rafee.me/content/posts/apple_russia_0_day.md

 tags: ['Apple', 'Russia', 'Kaspersky', '0-day', '0-click']
 draft: false
 ---

-On December 27, 2023, cybersecurity firm Kaspersky published an article that detailed, how 4 zero-day vulnerabilities were chained together to form an exploit that allows an attacker to gain complete access to target device and access user data.
-Not only the attack uses zero-day vulnerabilities, it’s also zero-click, meaning it requires no input from user.
-As long as the target can receive an iMessage, the exploit can be used.
+On December 27, 2023, Kaspersky, a cybersecurity firm, released a detailed article exposing the intricacies of a significant security threat.
+This exploit, incorporating four zero-day vulnerabilities, allowed attackers to gain complete access to a targeted device and retrieve user data.
+Notably, the attack was zero-click, requiring no user interaction, making any device capable of receiving an iMessage susceptible.
 I won’t go into the technical details of how this exploit actually work as this link ([Most Sophisticated iPhone Hack Ever Exploited Apple's Hidden Hardware Feature (thehackernews.com)](https://thehackernews.com/2023/12/most-sophisticated-iphone-hack-ever.html)) explains it quite well.
 Just for the sake of understanding how complicated the exploit is, I am going to include the attack chain published in aforementioned article.

 ![Attack chain for full device access iPhone](/images/apple-spywre.webp)

-Thehackernews dubbed this as the most sophisticated iPhone hack ever exploited (Even though this exploit works on all Apple hardware).
-This exploit not only relied on software vulnerability, but also vulnerability on a hardware component, that very few people outside Apple and maybe ARM knew even exists.
-Kaspersky has concluded that, while they had discovered this inside their network, they were not the only target.
-Rather, given the preponderance of this exploit in devices owned by Russian intelligence agency employees, it points this to be the work of an APT.
-While Russia has claimed Apple collaborated with NSA to hack iPhones, that’s purely speculation and philosophical discussion at this point.
-But what is not up for discussion is what we should do about this.

-The first thing that needs to be looked at is the importance of updating the software.
-This impacts iOS 15.7 and below.
-When this was first published the iOS version was 16.5.
-That means, if someone had their software up to date, this exploit wouldn’t work at the time of discovery.
-While that still leaves us with almost 2 years of open gates, it’s still better than endless exploitation.

-Secondly, the hardware security relied on ignorance of the attacker.
-While the software world has pretty much now all agreed that ‘Security through Obscurity’ doesn’t work, unfortunately same can’t be said about hardware teams.
-I think it’s a good time for the hardware designers to realize this as well.
-Because at some point everything comes out in the open.

-Finally, the attack was discovered via the network logs in SIEM platform.
-This points to the importance of doing the basics right.
-We often hear so much about this new sophisticated technology that’ll make xyz completely obsolete.
-Yet, we realize that at the end of the day, there’s so much insight to be derived just from network flow logs, something that very often is either ignored, or partially monitored.

-Common people can look at this and say, this is an APT level threat, and there’s nothing we can do about it.
-Also, we are the small guy.
-No one is going to use such a sophisticated attack against us!
-Yet we ignore the most fundamental paradigm.
-An APT exploit today is the script kiddy tool tomorrow.
-Because this requires no input from user, there’s every possibility without proper updates, your device can be the victim of next ransomware/spyware through this.
-All in all, while you can never stop all attacks, proper hygiene will almost surely reduce its likelihood.
+The exploit, applicable to all Apple hardware, was dubbed by Thehackernews as the most sophisticated iPhone hack to date.
+Unlike typical software vulnerabilities, this exploit exploited both software and a rarely known hardware component, suggesting a high level of sophistication.
+Kaspersky discovered the exploit within its network but indicated that they were not the sole target.
+The prevalence of this exploit in devices owned by Russian intelligence agency employees points towards the involvement of an Advanced Persistent Threat (APT).

+Despite speculations claiming Apple collaboration with the NSA by Russian authorities, the focus shifts to addressing the immediate concerns.
+Updating software is paramount, particularly for those using iOS 15.7 and below.
+At the time of discovery, iOS 16.5 was the latest version, emphasizing the importance of keeping software up to date.
+Although this still leaves a two-year window of vulnerability, timely updates remain a crucial defense.

+The hardware security aspect highlights the flaw in relying on obscurity.
+While the software community has largely abandoned the concept of 'Security through Obscurity,' the hardware domain appears to be lagging behind.
+It is a timely reminder for hardware designers to reconsider their approach, as concealed vulnerabilities eventually come to light.

+The detection of the attack through network logs in a Security Information and Event Management (SIEM) platform underscores the importance of foundational cybersecurity practices.
+Amidst the hype surrounding advanced technologies, the significance of monitoring network flow logs is often overlooked.
+Basic security measures, such as maintaining comprehensive logs, prove to be instrumental in identifying and responding to threats.

+While some may dismiss this as an APT-level threat that does not concern the average user, the fundamental truth is often overlooked.
+An APT exploit today could become a tool for less sophisticated attackers tomorrow.
+Given the exploit's ability to operate without user input, the potential for future ransomware or spyware attacks looms large.
+While complete prevention of all attacks may be unattainable, adhering to proper cybersecurity hygiene significantly reduces the likelihood of falling victim to such threats.